Taming-the-BEAST/Introduction-to-BEAST2/README.md

 > **Topic for discussion:** What can you deduce from the marginal densities of the 4 mutation rates?
 Does this make biological sense?
 >
-> Why do you think the mutation rate of non-coding DNA is similar to the rates of 1st and 2nd codon positions?
+> Why do you think the mutation rate of non-coding DNA is similar to the rates of 1st and 2nd codon positions? (display the legend on the plot to help with your analysis).